jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 infected devices and identified a substantial number of affected systems.
 As with many malware takedowns, the core cybercriminals were not arrested or confined, and Qbot would begin a comeback in December.
+Microsoft Patch Tuesday included mitigation of two exploited zero\-day vulnerabilities: CVE\-2023\-38180 (patched) and CVE\-2023\-36884 (not patched).
+September
-Microsoft Patch Tuesday included mitigation of two exploited zero\-day vulnerabilities: CVE\-2023\-38180 (patched) and CVE\-2023\-36884 (not patched).Caesars Entertainment discovered on September 7 that the ALPHV ransomware TA had performed a social engineering attack that targeted an outsourced IT support vendor resulting in a breach of Caesars network and its loyalty program database, which stores drivers license numbers and Social Security numbers for many customers.
+Caesars Entertainment discovered on September 7 that the ALPHV ransomware TA had performed a social engineering attack that targeted an outsourced IT support vendor resulting in a breach of Caesars network and its loyalty program database, which stores drivers license numbers and Social Security numbers for many customers.
 Caesars chose to pay roughly half of the $30 million ransom to recover its data.
 On September 11,